 Over the years, the Christ Church College has become a greater attraction to visitors after being featured in the Harry Potter films, making it one of the essential things to see in Oxford.

 The Hall, decorated with long elegant tables and chairs, fireplaces and old paintings, was the inspiration for the creators of Harry Potter when designing the Hogwarts Great Hall.
 You may also recognise the grand looking stone staircase leading to the Hall when walking up the Bodley Tower, as it was used on many of the shots of “Harry Potter and the Chamber of Secrets”.

 Walking down the staircase, past the “NO PEEL” nails in the old treasury door, you can see the impressive Tom Quad and its clock tower.
 It was designed by Christopher Wren, whose other works include one of our favourite buildings in London – St. Paul’s Cathedral.

 Food and drinks:

 Stop for a cider and beer at this historic pub, a favourite of many famous faces including Elizabeth Taylor, Stephen Hawking and the crew members of Harry Potter.

-Originally just outside the Oxford city walls, the pub is now hidden amongst the buildings of the University of Oxford.
+Originally just outside the Oxford city walls, the Turf Tavern is now hidden amongst the buildings of the University of Oxford.
 While having a refreshing drink in the garden, you can spot many chalk boards with stories of the Turf’s past.
 It was apparently the place where Bill Clinton infamously “did not inhale” and an Ex-Australian Prime Minister broke a World Record for consuming a yard of ale in 11 seconds!
 No chance we’d be beating that record today.